+It is expected that applicants have a clear understanding of the pharmacy profession.
 Each application is examined for evidence of an applicant's firsthand exposure to health care as an indication of the applicant's motivation and that the applicant is familiar with the realities of pharmacy as a career.
-It is expected that applicants have a clear understanding of the pharmacy profession.
 Applicants without pharmacy work experience should consider volunteering, shadowing a pharmacist, or extensively researching the profession prior to applying for admission.
-The Admissions Committee seeks evidence that the applicant has made a serious and reasoned commitment to understand the profession of pharmacy.